Hello!

 I'm Jean, and I make art and films.

 I learnt my craft as an assistant director for TV and high-end shorts.
-I recently returned to the world of TV shadow directing on Coronation Street.
+More recently, I have shadowed Claire Oakley on Culprits for Disney+ and Lee Trevor on

-I am a member of Directors UK and FWD-Doc.
+I am a member of Directors UK and have taken part in their Inspire Scheme, the year-round mentoring scheme, and I am a member of FWD-Doc.

 Where it all started